jahstreet/JCasino/README.md

     - Add/edit/delete news;
     - Verify Player with comments;
     - View technical support with some filters, answering Player questions;
-    - View transactions data with some filters;
+    - View transactions history with some filters;
-    - View streaks data with some filters;
+    - View streaks history with some filters;
-    - View loans data with some filters;
+    - View loans history with some filters;
-    - View any Player data;
+    - View Players data;
     - Change player status with comments.

   - JCasino Fruits Game (3-reel slot-machine with five paylines and MD5 Fairness Check FairPlay):